lisakmalins/dna-by-davinci/JellyfishKmers/README.md

 ```

 ## CalcKmerScores.py
-Calculates k-mer scores for 45-mers using nested dictionary
-of 17-mers and counts loaded into memory by `LoadKmerDict.py`.
+Calculates k-mer scores for 45-mers using nested dictionary of 17-mers and counts loaded into memory by `LoadKmerDict.py`.

+This program is designed to run in interactive mode, it can't accept filenames as arguments.
+Instead, the source file is set with the variable oligofile (to read/write in fasta format) or samfile (to read/write in sam format).

 From python shell:
 ```
-# Load k-mer dictionary in to memory
+# Load k-mer scores from Jellyfish dump
 dumpfile = "{filename.fa}"
 exec(open("LoadKmerDict.py").read())

+# Read k-mers from fasta or sam file (choose one)
+oligofile = "{filename.fa}"
+samfile = "{filename.sam}"

+# Specify output filename (if none provided, defaults to standard out)
+outputfile = "{filename}"

 # Calculate k-mer scores
-oligofile = "{filename.fa}"
 exec(open("CalcKmerScores.py").read())
 ```